Jan Magnussen: Lower series racing

-Born in Roskilde, Magnussen won the 1992 Formula Ford Festival at Brands Hatch, then dominated the 1994 British Formula 3 championship with Paul Stewart Racing, winning 14 of the 18 events and breaking Ayrton Senna's F3 record.
+Born in Roskilde, Magnussen won the 1992 Formula Ford Festival at Brands Hatch, then dominated the 1994 British Formula 3 championship with Paul Stewart Racing, winning fourteen of the eighteen events and breaking Ayrton Senna's F3 record.

 Magnussen scored his first British F3 win that April at Donington Park, also taking pole for the race.
 He also won at Brands Hatch, twice at Silverstone, and at Thruxton.
 He won six of the first eight races.
 He then won again at Donington Park, and both season-ending rounds at Silverstone.

 Major series racing

-He made his Formula One debut at the 1995 Pacific Grand Prix in Aida, sitting in for Mika Häkkinen, who was unwell.
+He made his Formula One debut at the 1995 Pacific Grand Prix in Aida, sitting in for Mika Häkkinen, who was unwell; becoming the first Danish to race in the category since Tom Belsø in 1974.
 In 1996 Magnussen drove in the CART series and International Touring Car Championship.

-For 1997–1998 he had a seat in Formula One with the newly founded Stewart Grand Prix team, owned in part by his old F3 boss Paul Stewart.
+For 1997–1998, he had a seat in Formula One with the newly founded Stewart Grand Prix team, owned in part by his old F3 boss Paul Stewart.
 Team founder Jackie Stewart once described him as "the most talented young driver to emerge since Ayrton Senna", but his performance was underwhelming.
 He scored his only championship point in his last race in F1, the 1998 Canadian Grand Prix; for the rest of the season he was replaced by Jos Verstappen.
 Magnussen started 24 GPs, one less than he entered, because his car was damaged in an accident during the start of the 1997 Brazilian Grand Prix causing him to retire before the restart.

-In 1999 he participated in 7 CART races.
-In 1999 and 2000 he raced in the American Le Mans Series with Panoz.
-2001 he drove a Peugeot in Danish Touring Car series (DTC) and raced in 8 ALMS races.
-2002 he also raced for Peugeot in DTC and in 10 ALMS races.
-Jan Magnussen won the 2008 GT1 and 2013 GT drivers' championships, both with Corvette Racing.
+In 1999, Magnussen participated in seven CART races.
+In 1999 and 2000, he raced in the American Le Mans Series with Panoz.
+2001 he drove a Peugeot in Danish Touring Car series (DTC) and raced in eight ALMS races.
+2002 he also raced for Peugeot in DTC and in ten ALMS races.
+Magnussen won the 2008 GT1 and 2013 GT drivers' championships, both with Corvette Racing.

 Magnussen has participated in various classes in the 24 hours of Le Mans every year since 1999.
 His best results so far are the victories in the GTS class in 2004 and GT1 class in 2005, 2006, and 2009, each time in a Chevrolet Corvette with Oliver Gavin and Olivier Beretta as teammates in 2005 and 2006, and Johnny O'Connell and Antonio García in 2009.

 Also, Magnussen has participated in the 12 Hours of Sebring every year since 1999, winning the GT1 class in 2006, 2008, and 2009.

 In 2005, Magnussen drove a Toyota Corolla in the Danish Touring Car Championship.